joomla-projects/gsoc21_core-enhancements/README_GSoC.md

 ## Future Roadmap

-Although the first iteration of the all the tasks have been completed and are in a functional stage, there is always scope for improvement.
+Although the first iteration of all the tasks has been completed and is in a functional stage, there is always scope for improvement.
 I plan to continue being involved with Joomla.
 I will push regular commits as and when more reviews and suggestions drop in.
-I also plan to extend my involvement in other possible ways including contribution to the main repo, fixing bugs, reviewing PRs and helping new contributors learn their way through the codebase.
+I plan to extend my involvement in other possible ways, including contributing to the main repo, fixing bugs, reviewing PRs and helping new contributors learn through the codebase.